|

 discovered the laws of perspective from Aurignacian to Magdalenian

+period.
 Rich rock art was soon discovered in non European regions like

 Tassili, where H. Lhote identified successive chronological periods,